EthanCai/linux-system-ops/golang-learning-notes.md

 - [GoRazor](https://github.com/sipin/gorazor): Razor view engine for Golang
 - [Webhook](https://github.com/adnanh/webhook): webhook is a lightweight configurable tool written in Go, that allows you to easily create HTTP endpoints (hooks) on your server, which you can use to execute configured commands.

+## Cache

+- [Groupcahe](https://github.com/golang/groupcache): groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.

 # System Administration